Management of the 0.7% ODA spending target

 - The UK government should explore ways of introducing greater flexibility into the management of the 0.7% target, including, for example, introducing a ‘tolerance range’ for hitting the target of between 0.69% to 0.71% of GNI, or specifying the target as a three-year rolling average.

-The government will publish a response to our management of the 0.7% spending target review in due course.
+The government’s response to our management of the 0.7% spending target review is now available to read online.